 The Dallas Floodway Project, in addition to the adjacent Dallas Floodway Extension Project, focuses on three of five inter-related components within the Dallas Floodway System: flood protection, ecosystem restoration and recreation in partnership with the local sponsor, the city of Dallas.

 The Corps of Engineers also has some role, but not a lead role, in two other major components: transportation and community/economic development.

 Modifications to the existing Dallas Floodway Project were authorized in the Water Resources Development Act (WRDA) of 2007, Public Law 110-114, Section 5141, at a total project cost of $459 million, with an estimated Federal share of $298 million and an estimated non-Federal share of $161 million.
 In light of multiple ongoing activities within the Floodway, a comprehensive assessment of all these actions was deemed appropriate.
-It is included in the Draft Feasibility Report.
+It is included in the Final Feasibility Report.

 Key Dallas Floodway Project Events